What are Barbiturates? Signs and Symptoms of Abuse

 Since they have a high potential for abuse, they are not used as frequently by medical professionals in today’s society.
 Some people misuse them to experience a euphoric and drowsy high.
 They might be referred to as “barbs.”
 Long-term use of these substances can lead to physical dependence, addiction, and life-threatening overdoses.

 If you suffer from a dependence on barbiturates, it’s important to seek professional treatment.
-Drug rehab programs like South Carolina Addiction Treatment offer a variety of services like medical detox and evidence-based therapies to ensure you attain long-term recovery.
+Drug rehab programs like South Carolina Addiction Treatment offer a variety of services like medical detox and evidence-based therapies to ensure you attain long-term recovery.- What barbiturates are

 - What conditions they can treat